Skip to Content

 Footnotes

-1. The command prefix is a series of option keys interspersed with periods, denoting the current subcommand in a hierarchical option definition.
+1. The subcommand prefix is a series of option keys interspersed with periods, denoting the current level in a hierarchical definition.
 It begins as the empty string and is appended with a subcommand’s key whenever one is encountered.
-This prefix also appears in other validation errors, prefixing the option’s key.
-Here’s an example: cmd1.cmd2.flag. ↩ ↩2
+It also appears in other validation errors, prefixing the option’s key (e.g.: cmd1.cmd2.flag). ↩ ↩2

 Last updated on